pgruening/dl_bio_example/README.md

 ## Debugging:

-The Debugger will always start the currently in the editor selected file.
-To change this behaviour you must specify the file to run in .vscode/tasks.json line 36 to 41.
+The Debugger has two options.
+Select "Docker: Python - General" to start debugging the project from its main file.
+Select "Docker: Python - Curretn" to start debugging the currently in the editor selected file.